We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Philadelphia is home to America’s oldest diamond district.
-Located in the Center City, Jewelers’ Row is home to more than 300 retailers specializing in everything from loose diamonds to fine jewelry.
+Located in the Center City, Jewelers’ Row was originally designed as a housing development.
+Since 1851, it’s attracted diamond jewelry vendors and a diverse variety of other stores.
+Today, Jewelers’ Row is home to more than 300 retailers specializing in everything from loose diamonds to fine jewelry.

 While Philadelphia’s Jewelers’ Row doesn’t quite match NYC’s diamond district in size, it’s still home to a diverse selection of diamond vendors.
 Unfortunately, like other diamond districts, not all vendors in Philadelphia’s diamond and jewelry district offer equal value for money.